Subject area: Education

 Our Physical Education (MA) programme is unique within the UK in preparing you to teach physical education to pupils across the 3-18 age range.

 Primary Education with Gaelic

-Our Primary Education with Gaelic (MA) programmes (Learners and Fluent speakers pathways) prepare you to teach the full range of the pre-school and primary curriculum for children through the medium of Gaelic, as well as in English.
+Our two Primary Education with Gaelic (MA) programmes (one for learners, one for fluent speakers) prepare you to teach the full range of the pre-school and primary curriculum for children through the medium of Gaelic, as well as in English.

 Graduate teacher education